wrzchwc/ant-colony-optimization-tsp/readme.md

 ## Context

-The project was created as one of the tasks during Effective Algorithms Design, during my studies at [Wroclaw University of Science and Technology](https://pwr.edu.pl/en/).
+The project was created as one of the tasks during Effective Algorithms Design course, during my studies at [Wroclaw University of Science and Technology](https://pwr.edu.pl/en/).

 ## Introduction